 I write about sex a lot on this marriage blog, trying to say things that are helpful and uplifting to encourage you to have a great sex life with your husband!

 But every now and then there are things that I just want to get off my chest.
-And when J from Hot, Holy and Humorous wrote the post “8 Things I’d Say About Sex If I Had No Filter“, and issued the challenge for others of us to write a similar one, I knew I had to accept!
+And when a fellow blogger issued the challenge for others of us to write a no-filter post, I knew I had to accept!

 So here we go for Top 10 Tuesday: